Rade58/chatops/README.md

 Good practice, if you are running one channell in some company, add bot to your channell

+### At some point you will develop your command to be able to open modal when user types it out in chat

+Well, you also need to allow this through api dashboard

+Again go to `api.slack.com`

+This tyme you need to check `Interactivity` option inside `Interactivity & Shortcuts` section

+Why we need this.
+A lot of things counts as interactivity in terms of slack, like clicking the button, responding to a modal, bunch of other thingsrunning contact shortcut

+**WE ALSO NEED TO ENTER URL OF OUR FUNCTION IN THERE, AND SINCE WE BUILT OUR FUNCTION TO HANDLE DIFFERENT SLACK API ENDPOINTS, WE CAN USE SAME URL**

+`<tunnel url>/api/slack`

+And in our api endpoint (`src/slack.ts`): We built function called `handleInteractivity` to respond after user submits the form inside modal

 ## Slack Block Kit Builder

 go to <https://app.slack.com/block-kit-builder>